 By default, the full text search feature is not enabled with PPM Database DMS or PPM External Database DMS.

 In order to enable full text search, DBAs must first create the TEXT indexes on documents contents and metadata, and modify a server parameter (from the Administrator Console of PPM).
 For detailed instructions, see Configuring Full Text Search in Database-Based DMS Solutions.
 PPM Server restart is not required.

 Why not enable Full text search by default?

 The PPM Database DMS or PPM External Database DMS solution relies on Oracle TEXT technology to perform full text search.
-There are multiple ways to configure the Oracle TEXT indexes, and DBAs shall choose which configuration suits their users' preferences best, especially in how often the indexes will be updated.
+There are multiple ways to configure the Oracle TEXT indexes, and DBAs shall choose which configuration suits their users' preferences best, especially in how often the indexes are updated.

 Moreover, we recommend DBAs to create the indexes after you have completed migrating your documents, so that the indexes can be created in one run, having no impact on migration performance.
 As indexes creation is a database-intensive operation, it is also better to let DBAs decide when this operation should occur in order to minimize the impact on PPM users.

 Note: Readers are assumed to be knowledgeable about Oracle TEXT.
-If that is not the case, Micro Focus strongly encourage you to read the Oracle TEXT Application Developer's Guide (http://download.oracle.com/docs/cd/B28359_01/text.111/b28303.pdf) or to consult Oracle online documentation related to Oracle TEXT.
+If that is not the case, it is recommended that you read the Oracle TEXT Application Developer's Guide or consult Oracle online documentation related to Oracle TEXT.